 If you want to see a real tea plantation, the Qingcaotang (Green Grass Soup) Tea Plantation is just below the rock formation called Weird Rock Corner on its southern side.
 It is above 700 meters in elevation.
 A pound of their black tea may cost about 500 RMB or 75 USD.
 It is said to be delicious.
 So it is a place to buy good quality Chinese tea.
 You can have a tour of the plantation and learn how people make tea, and lunch is for sale too.

 Wukang Town is near the Moganshan Scenic Area, but you have to find transportation from Wukang Town to the resort area.
 Most people take a taxi.
 This costs about 60 RMB.
 A bus from Wukang Town to the resort is said to cost 50 RMB or 7.9 USD.
 This is an expensive bus ride for such a short trip.

-Taxi from Hangzhou
+Taxis from Hangzhou

 A taxi ride from Hangzhou to Moganshan takes about 1.4 hours and costs at least 240 RMB.
 There may be additional tolls or fees.
 However, a taxi to the Wukang/Deqing Bus Station costs only 150 RMB or about 23 USD.

-Bus from Shanghai to the Wukang/Deqing Bus Station
+Buses to the Wukang/Deqing Bus Station

-You can catch several buses that go to Wukang.
+From Shanghai you can catch several buses that go to Wukang.
 One route departs daily at 6:30 am, 11:50 am and 12:40 pm from the bus station at 80 Gong Xin Lu (公兴路80号) near Qiu Jiang Lu (虬江路).
 Tickets cost about 65 RMB or more than 10 USD, and travel time is about four hours.

-From the Hangzhou North Bus Station on Moganshan Street, buses leave frequently to Wukang and the Deqing area.
+From the Hangzhou North Bus Station on Moganshan Street, buses leave frequently to Wukang (武康) and the Deqing (德清) area.
 Bus travel takes about 40 minutes, and it costs about 20 RMB or 3 USD.